Lunar X-Prize milestones awarded to five teams

 - Part-Time Scientists have developed a rover that earned them a $500 thousand mobility prize and high-tech cameras that brought along a $250 thousand imaging prize.

-- Hakuto, from Japan recently tested their rover on the beaches near Hamamatsu, Japan, earning them a $500,000 mobility prize.
+- Hakuto, from Japan, recently tested their rover on the beaches near Hamamatsu, Japan, earning them a $500,000 mobility prize.

-There is one catch: for any of the five teams who fail to win first or second prize, they get to keep their milestone prize.
+There is one catch: for any of the five teams who fail to win the first or second prize, they get to keep their milestone prize.
 However, if one of these teams wins first or second, the milestone prize is deducted from their later winnings.